deafdudecomputers/PalWorldSaveTools/README.md

 ---

-## Transferring Saves Between Servers/Worlds
+## Transferring Saves Between Servers/Worlds:

 - Ensure you disable private locks on the "source" chests before transferring saves.

-## Automatically Delete Player Saves Based on Inactivity
+## Automatically Delete Player Saves Based on Inactivity:

 Follow these steps to delete inactive players based on your criteria (e.g., inactivity, level, or number of pals):